Featured Success Story

 But for now, let’s examine three types of data skew in Salesforce to better understand this concept.

-When one account is related to a large number of Salesforce child records, we witness account data skew.
+When one account is related to a large number of Salesforce child records, we are presented with account data skew.
 Some of the Salesforce child records could include:

 If your CRM platform has an account data skew, you could experience performance issues when Salesforce is updating.
 Your business could also expect issues from account data skew when performing bulk operations.

-In reality, these cases lock Salesforce records and slow down processing time.
+In reality, these instances lock Salesforce records and slow down processing time.
 We suggest constantly checking for account data skews in your org as it can be a challenge when implementing large-scale projects.

 Data skew can also occur in lookup fields within Salesforce.
 This happens when multiple Salesforce records are connected to one record via a lookup field.